chockkshi/final-research-project1/README.md

 ---

 ## 🛠️ Future Work
-- **Explore** how glycine import affects ATP production.
+- Explore how glycine import affects ATP production.
 - How does glycine metabolism affect the redox state of mitochondria?.
 - Which metabolic pathways involve glycine in supporting ATP synthesis in cardiac mitochondria?.
-- Compare heart-specific fluxes with other tissues (liver, muscle).
-- Introduce additional omics constraints (proteomics, metabolomics).
-- Test alternative objective functions (biomass production, minimal NADH usage).
-- Visualization improvements (flux maps, pathway-specific fluxes).

 ---